Kirthick2007/Stock-Price-Prediction/README.md

 To develop a Recurrent Neural Network model for stock price prediction.

 ## Problem Statement and Dataset
+Predict future stock prices using an RNN model based on historical closing prices from trainset.csv and testset.csv, with data normalized using MinMaxScaler.

 ## Design Steps

 ### Step 1:
 Import necessary libraries.